ostinelli/gin.io/docs/controllers.md

 ##### Minor version support

-While support for major version numbers is baked into Carb by calling the controllers that correspond to a major version number, minor versioning logic can be implemented at a controller level.
+While support for major version numbers is baked into Zebra by calling the controllers that correspond to a major version number, minor versioning logic can be implemented at a controller level.

 Let's say that a client requests the specific version `1.0.2-rc1` in the request headers.
-Carb will automatically support major versioning by calling the controller located in the corresponding directory `./app/controllers/1`, but then in your controller the full version requested by the client is available in the parameter `self.request.api_version`.
+Zebra will automatically support major versioning by calling the controller located in the corresponding directory `./app/controllers/1`, but then in your controller the full version requested by the client is available in the parameter `self.request.api_version`.

 A very simple logic looks like this: